 Last update: July 8, 2013

-For the safety and security of all applicants and employees, visa applicants are NOT PERMITTED to bring any kind of electronic and battery-operated devices (cellular phone, digital camera, laptop, music player, portable game consoles such as PSP, etc.) into the U.S. Embassy.
+For the safety and security of all applicants and employees, visa applicants are NOT PERMITTED to bring any kind of electronic and battery-operated devices (mobile phone, digital camera, laptop, music player, portable game consoles such as PSP, USB drive, mobile tablet, etc.) into the U.S. Embassy.
 Applicants who bring such devices will be denied entry and will be requested to book a new interview appointment.

 USEFUL TRAVEL INFORMATION